ibm-cloud-docs/containers/cs_integrations.md

     ```
     {: screen}

-5. Open your web browser to `http://localhost:4040`.
+5. Open your browser to `http://localhost:4040`.
 Without the default components deployed, you see the following diagram.
 You can choose to view topology diagrams or tables of the Kubernetes resources in the cluster.

      <img src="images/weave_scope.png" alt="Example topology from Weave Scope" style="width:357px;" />